 - Replace the key with your restricted Stripe live key (

-- If you mirror balances in your own DB, clear any test balances/receipts before go‑live.
+sk_live_…) in the dashboard.
+No code changes required. - If you mirror balances in your own DB, clear any test balances/receipts before go‑live.
 Paywalls’ ledger will keep historical test entries for audit.

 Shared mode — current limitations